Certain business owners who meet the statutory requirements may elect to exclude themselves from workers' compensation insurance coverage, including:

 If you have questions concerning these exclusions, please consult your insurance professional or legal advisor.

 When the above individuals are subject to workers' compensation coverage, the annual payroll used for premium computation is subject to minimum and maximum limitations.
-For the current minimums and maximums, see Part 3, Section V, Rule 1(j) of the California Workers' Compensation Uniform Statistical Reporting Plan—1995.
-These limits are subject to annual adjustments.
+These limitations apply based on the effective date of the policy, may be adjusted annually and can be found in Part 3, Section V, Rule 1, Subrules j – m and p of the California Workers' Compensation Uniform Statistical Reporting Plan—1995.
+Below is a list of recent minimums and maximums: